aarnt/gorgzorg/README.md

-## GorgZorg is a simple CLI network file transfer tool
+## GorgZorg is a simple multiplatform CLI network file transfer tool

 Do you need to copy files or folders between Windows/Linux/BSD machines but don't want to create shares/memorize complex syntax?